Dolichorhynchops: Discovery and species

-D. herschelensis

 D. herschelensis was described as a new species by Tamaki Sato in 2005.
-It was discovered in the Bearpaw Formation of Saskatchewan, Canada, a Late Cretaceous (late Campanian to Maastrichtian) rock formation.
-The fossil was found close to the town of Herschel in south-western Saskatchewan, from which the species name is derived.
+It was discovered in the Bearpaw Formation of Saskatchewan, Canada, a Late Cretaceous (late Campanian to early Maastrichtian) rock formation.
+The fossil was found close to the town of Herschel in southwestern Saskatchewan, from which the species name is derived.
 The rock formation it was found in consists of sandstones, mudstones and shales laid down in the Western Interior Seaway, just before it began to revert to dry land.

 The type specimen of D. herschelensis was discovered in a disarticulated state (i.e. the bones were scattered about the discovery site).
 The skull, lower jaw, ribs, pelvis and shoulder blades were all recovered, but the spine was incomplete, so the exact number of vertebrae the living animal would have had is unknown.
-All four limbs are missing, with the exception of 9 small Phalanges (finger bones) and a small number of limb bones found close by which may belong to the animal in question.
+All four limbs are missing, with the exception of nine small phalanges (finger bones) and a small number of limb bones found close by which may belong to the animal in question.

 The specimen is believed to be an adult, due to the fusion of certain bones (it is generally assumed—not necessarily strictly correctly so—that other animals' skulls, much as humans', consist of dissociated bones interconnected by cartilage fontanelles that do not entirely close until full maturity).
 It is also believed to have been substantially smaller than its close relative, D. osborni, as some juvenile specimens of D. osborni are larger than the adult specimen of D. herschelensis.
 Assuming that only a few vertebrae are missing from the skeleton, the animal is estimated to be about 2.5–3 m in length.
 The snout is long and thin, with numerous tooth sockets.
 However, very few of the thin, sharp teeth remain.

-D. tropicensis
+In 2025, teeth material from the Rybushka Formation of European Russia were referred to cf. Dolichorhynchops.